Contemporary Dance Classes

 Coming up next !

-The application of the Franklin Method can be immensely supportive in various areas of movement.
-In this context, I cooperate with my dear colleague Kai Guzowski.
-Check out his website Yogiconcepts to find excellent yoga classes, several videos on the Franklin Method and great blog posts.
+Applying the Franklin Method can be immensely supportive in various areas of movement.
+In this context, I collaborate with my dear colleague Kai Guzowski.
+Check out his website, Yogiconcepts, to find excellent yoga classes, several videos on the Franklin Method, and great blog posts.

 Professional Development!